imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

     </tr>
     <tr class="even">
       <td>
-        <p>Find the approximate location of your start point by moving your mouse in the XY window, holding down {% include key content='Shift' %} to synchronize the view in the other panes.
+        <p>Find the approximate location of your start point by moving your mouse in the XY window, holding down {% include key key='Shift' %} to synchronize the view in the other panes.
 At this point, you should enable cursor <a href="/plugins/snt/manual#cursor-auto-snapping">auto-snapping</a> in the <a href="/plugins/snt/manual#main-tab">Main tab</a> using suitable parameters for your image.</p>
       </td>
       <td>
         <p><img src="/media/SNT-Accurate-Point-Placement-Walkthrough-Updated-1.png" width="350"></p>